 Data analysis

 Data were analysed with generalized linear mixed models in R version 3.3.2 (R Development Core Team 2011).
-For all variables, block, species, treatment and species x treatment interaction were included as fixed effects and accessions as random effect.
+For all variables, block, species, treatment and all pairwise interactions were included as fixed effects and accessions as random effect.
+For reproductive traits we also added rosette surface at time t2 and its interactions with the other variables as fixed effects.
 For analyses within C. bursa-pastoris we used the area of origin as a factor instead of species.
-For linear models, the significance of the different factors was tested with type III analyses of variance using the anova function.
+Interactions were tested first; significant interactions were then kept to test for main effects (type III ANOVA).
+For linear models, we used the anova function of the standard R distribution.
 For generalized linear models we performed analyses of deviance using the Anova function of the car package using the type III ANOVA option (Fox & Weisberg 2011).
 For linear models, random effects where tested by likelihood ratio tests using the rand function of the lmerTest package (Kuznetsova et al. 2016).
 For generalized linear models we also ran their equivalent models without random effects and compared the likelihood of the models with the anova function.

 Rosette surface and growth rate were analysed using a mixed linear model fitted by maximum likelihood with the lmer function of the lme4 package (Bates et al. 2015).
 The flower number distribution was bimodal with a mode at 0 and another around 1000 (see results).
 Thus it was analysed in two steps.
 First, we analysed the proportion of flowering plants with a binomial model and a logit link using the glmer function of the R package lme4 (Bates et al. 2015).
 Dead plants were included in the non-flowering category.
 Second, we excluded plants that did not flower and analysed flower number with a negative binomial model and a log link with the glmmadmb function of the glmmADMB package (Fournier et al. 2012; Skaug et al. 2013).

-For the comparison among species, we were specifically interested in the species*treatment interaction term to determine whether the effect of competition differed among species.
-For comparison within C. bursa-pastoris, we were interested in the area*treatment interaction term to determine whether the effect of competition differed across the expansion range.
-If significant, we then analysed a competition index, as defined in Petrone Mendoza et al. (Petrone Mendoza et al. 2018), to get a more direct estimate and more intuitive interpretation of the result:
+For the comparison among species, we were specifically interested in the species x treatment interaction term to determine whether the effect of competition differed among species.
+For comparison within C. bursa-pastoris, we were interested in the area x treatment interaction term to determine whether the effect of competition differed across the expansion range.
+If these interaction terms were significant, differences among interaction components (“contrast of contrasts”) were tested with the testInteraction function of the phia package (https://CRAN.R-project.org/package=phia), with False Discovery Rate (FDR) correction for multiple testing.
+To avoid over-parameterization, other interaction terms were removed if not significant before contrast testing.
+To get a more direct estimate and more intuitive interpretation of the result, we computed a competition index, as defined in Petrone Mendoza et al. (Petrone Mendoza et al. 2018):

 Ic=WcompetitionWalone

-where Walone and Wcompetition are the fitness-related trait of the focal accession without and with competition, respectively..
+where Walone and Wcompetition are the least-square mean of a trait without and with competition, respectively.
+Mean effects were estimated with the lsmean function of the lmerTest package (Kuznetsova et al. 2016).
 The lower Ic, the more sensitive to competition the accession is.
-Ic was computed separately for each accession in the four blocks.
-We analysed the Ic indices with mixed linear models using the lmer function of the lme4 package (Bates et al. 2015) with block and species or area as fixed effects and accession as random effect.
-Mean effects were estimated with the lsmean function of the lmerTest package (Kuznetsova et al. 2016) and differences between levels were tested using the contrast function of the contrast package, with False Discovery Rate (FDR) correction for multiple testing.

-Finally, we tested whetherdifferences in Ic could be explained by differences in genetic diversity among populations, with the prediction that Ic should increase with genetic diversity.
-To do so, we ran a simple linear model with block and as fixed effects.
+Finally, in C. bursa-pastoris, we tested whether the area x treatment interaction could be explained by differences in genetic diversity among populations, with the prediction that the effect of competition should be more severe in low polymorphic populations.
+To do so, we ran a simple linear model with block and mean pairwise nucleotide differences (π), as fixed effects, π replacing the area effect.
 As each population is represented by its genetic diversity we did not include populations as random effect in this model.
 The five accessions from central Asia were not included in this analysis because we lack genetic data for them.

 Results